IanBullard/event_taskmanager/README.md

 A version of GrandMaster's event and task systems (http://www.grandmaster.nu/blog/?page_id=261) with the dependency on Boost removed.
 A C++11 compiler is required, tested on a Mac with clang.

 I received permission to put this code up on GitHub from GrandMaster under an MIT license.
 All attributions should be credited to GM.
-Both systems are part of GrandMaser's project, (overdriveassault)[https://code.google.com/p/overdriveassault/] but in much different form.
+Both systems are part of GrandMaser's project, [overdriveassault](https://code.google.com/p/overdriveassault/) but in much different form.
+I suggest looking at the changes he's made to the systems.

 If you like this code, I suggest you read